|TICKET TYPE||FILMS||LIVE ARTS|

 – for live arts: 60 minutes before the advertised start time.
 This is the actual start of the live broadcast.
 We do recommend tickets are bought in advance for live arts broadcasts to avoid disappointment.

 Payment is by cash or contactless debit card only.
 Please note we do not accept credit cards.

 Tickets for ALL future Live Arts events and special film screenings (previews or screenings with Q&As) are available to buy using our booking agent TicketSource online at www.ticketsource.co.uk/hbpicturehouse or via the Ticketsource box office tel.
 0333 666 3366 (open 9am-7pm weekdays, 9am-5pm Saturday).
 A booking and payment processing fee of 7.5% of the ticket price applies to all TicketSource bookings.
 Telephone bookings also incur a fee of £1.75 but this includes the postage of tickets.

 With all ticket sales we sell the stalls (downstairs) seats first, and then open the balcony upstairs once the stalls is full.
 Please note seats are unreserved within the allocated seating area.
-If you require to reserve a wheelchair space and adjacent seat(s) please email email@example.com with details of your proposed visit with as much notice as possible.
+If you require to reserve a wheelchair space and adjacent seat(s) please email firstname.lastname@example.org with details of your proposed visit with as much notice as possible.

 HEBDEN BRIDGE PICTURE HOUSE – TERMS OF ADMISSION

 1. ‘You’ means everyone who purchases a ticket and everyone who visits Hebden Bridge Picture House whether or not they have purchased a ticket.

 2. ‘Us’ or ‘We’ means Hebden Bridge Picture House (owned and operated by Hebden Royd Town Council).